lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 These are my personal notes which are broadly intended to cover the basics for machine learning and artificial intelligence.

 Some caveats:
 * This is still very much a work in progress and it will be changing a lot.
 * Some content may be out of order, missing.
-* These notes are generated in markdown, so they unfortunately lack any snazzy interactivity.
+* These notes are generated in markdown, so they unfortunately lack snazzy interactivity.

 **What is Machine Learning?**